-1. Complete the table below to compare the cost of two hybrid cars with comparably equipped non-hybrid cars from the same manufacturer.

-2. Compare the specifications of the hybrid and equivalent non-hybrid model for each car.
+- 1. Create a table below to compare the cost of two hybrid cars with comparably equipped non-hybrid cars from the same manufacturer. - 2.
+Compare the fuel economy of the hybrid and equivalent non-hybrid model of each to calculate the average cost to travel 100 km (based on recent fuel prices).